Are You Prepared: Business Continuity, Disaster Recovery, Succession Planning and More

 - Examine business continuity planning/ disaster recovery concepts to help manage compliance and regulatory expectations, and develop the most appropriate process that minimizes liability and improves safety for your firm and its clients

-- Pinpoint the SEC and FINRA areas of concern that should drive required written compliance policies and procedures, and the implications of the June 2016 SEC proposal
+- Pinpoint the SEC areas of concern that should drive required written compliance policies and procedures

-- Identify systemic problems to initiate and implement prompt corrective action
+- Identify systemic problems or gaps and implement prompt corrective action and follow-up testing

 For Whom: Designed to increase the professional competence of financial services compliance professionals with legal, compliance, operations, technology, administrative and management responsibilities